seracio/xstream-connect/README.md

 ## Disclaimer

-This package feets well the way we work and the problems we faces (small size stores but complex async workflow on derived data).
+This package feets well the way we work and the problems we face (small size stores but complex async workflow on derived data).
 It's mostly intended to our own developments and is not well tested.